dokryconn/Dokters-Prescription/README.md

 *The program-specific keyboard shortcuts are only enabled while the corresponding program window is active.*

-- **Launch/Toggle Program (A-Z and 0-9)** - These shortcuts allow you to launch/toggle specific programs using the following types of keyboard shortcuts:
+- **Launch/Toggle Programs (A-Z and 0-9)** - These shortcuts allow you to launch/toggle specific programs using the following types of keyboard shortcuts:

   - **WIN+** *number key* (i.e. **WIN+1**; **WIN+2**; **WIN+3**; etc.)

   - **WIN+SHIFT+** *letter key* (i.e. **WIN+SHIFT+A**; **WIN+SHIFT+B**; **WIN+SHIFT+C**; etc.)

-**Reference the Dok's Rx Guide.xls spreadsheet for the complete list of **Launch/Toggle Program** shortcuts included by default in `Dokter's Prescription.EXE`.**
+**Reference the Dok's Rx Guide.xls spreadsheet for the complete list of **Launch/Toggle Programs** shortcuts included by default in `Dokter's Prescription.EXE`.**

 - **Suspend/Resume Script** - **`[CTRL+ALT+SHIFT+PAUSE]`**.